 Y-DNA haplogroup D is seen primarily in Central Asia, Southeast Asia, and in Japan and was established approximately 50,000 years ago.
-Sub-group D1 (D-M15) is seen in Tibet, Mongolia, Central Asia, and Southeast Asia, and the sub-groups D* (D-M174) and D3 (D-P47) are seen in Central Asia.
-The sub-group D2 (D-M55) is seen almost exclusively in Japan.
+Subgroup D-M15 is seen in Tibet, Mongolia, Central Asia, and Southeast Asia, and the subgroup D-P47 is seen in Central Asia.
+The subgroup D-M55 is seen almost exclusively in Japan.
 The high frequency of haplogroup D in Tibet (about 50%) and in Japan (about 35%) implies some early migratory connection between these areas.
-Examination of the genetic diversity seen in sub-group D2 in Japan implies that this group has been isolated in Japan for between 12,000-20,000 years.
-The highest frequencies of D2 in Japan are seen among the Ainu and the Ryukyuans.
+Examination of the genetic diversity seen in subgroup D-M55 in Japan implies that this group has been isolated in Japan for between 12,000-20,000 years.
+The highest frequencies of D-M55 in Japan are seen among the Ainu and the Ryukyuans.
 Subgroup D-L1366 is so far noted only in the Philippines.

 Cristofaro et al,

 Afghan Hindu Kush: Where Eurasian Sub-Continent Gene Flows Converge.